StevenDixonDev/TinyER/Readme.md

 ## Things that work and things that don't

-Simple routing, not including regex paths
+- [x] Simple routing, not including regex paths
+- [x] Routing using routes defined with Router
-Middleware, examples work with body parser
+- [x] Middleware, examples work with body parser
-Rendering views with handlebars, currently the only engine implemented
+- [x] Rendering views with handlebars, is currently the only engine implemented
+- [ ] .all for routes implemented
+- [ ] redirect